joshlong/java-version-export-github-action/README.md

-# Maven Property Evaluator
+# Java Version Exporter

-Evaluates a Maven property and exports it for use in later steps in the pipeline.
+Evaluates a Maven property to export the version of Java